Hunter Piano Service

 Hunter Piano Service is owned by Sheila Hunter.
 For over 30 years, she was a member of the Piano Technicians Guild.
 Sheila was also a Registered Piano Technician with the Piano Technicians Guild, as well as a trained harpsichord and clavichord technician.
 She provided piano tuning services in the Winston-Salem, NC area from 1991-2020 to private customers, organizations and institutions, including the Winston-Salem Symphony, UNCSA, Salem College and Winston-Salem State University.
 She has also had the honor of tuning for such notable musicians as Orion Weiss, Conrad Tao, Wynton Marsalis, Al Jarreau, Dionne Warwick, Three Mo' Tenors, Diane Schuur, Roy Haynes Quartet, Terrence Wilson, Take 6, Antonio Hart Quintet, Slide Hampton Quartet, Ricky Skaggs, Barbara Lister-Sink, Mahan Esfahani (harpsichordist) and Music Carolina.

 In July 2020, Sheila retired from piano service.
 Currently, she only services historical keyboard instruments such as forte pianos, harpsichords and clavichords.

 Services and Products

-Hunter Piano Service provides tuning and repairs for all types of harpsichords, clavichords and forte pianos.
+Hunter Piano Service provides tuning and repairs for many types of harpsichords, clavichords and forte pianos.
 Additionally, Sheila also creates products made from repurposed antique piano soundboards that she has obtained from a local piano rebuilder.
-Please see the link at the bottom of this page, “Repurposed Piano Soundboards,” to learn about these products, if you’re looking for the perfect gift for a pianist in your life!
+Please see the menu (most likely it is located at the top left corner of this page), “Repurposed Piano Soundboards,” to learn about these products, if you’re looking for the perfect gift for a pianist in your life!